Castles Through Time

 From the later 12th century, the focus of castle-building shifted from keeps to outer defences--gatehouses and enclosure walls.
 Gatehouses, the most vulnerable point of the castle, often became mini-castles in themselves, as at Dunstanburgh Castle, with towers and barbicans guarding their approaches, as at Helmsley Castle.

 Walls were made taller to stop missiles being flung over them, and to give extra velocity to missiles aimed at attackers.
 Towers were built to project from the walls, square at first - as at Framlingham Castle - but later round.
-These increased the defenders' field of fire and allowed them shoot down from the towers at attackers on the wall-walks.
+These increased the defenders' field of fire and allowed them to shoot down from the towers at attackers on the wall-walks.

 Defenders could also shoot longbows and crossbows through loopholes in the walls, or from behind battlements on the wall-tops.
 Projecting galleries made of stone or timber might extend over the edges of wall-walks, so that defenders could shoot or drop missiles on attackers immediately below.
 Moats or even artificial lakes (as at Kenilworth Castle) made it impossible for besiegers to undermine the walls.
 The most powerful type of medieval stronghold was the 'concentric' castle, which featured two rings of mutually supporting towered walls, one inside the other.
 Attackers had to take them section by section and tower by tower, and even then had a second set of defences to overcome.
 Dover Castle, as developed in the 13th century, is the earliest and foremost English example of a concentric fortress.